hydroper/as3parser/docs/features.md

 _Format migration_: Sources using ASDoc 1 format can be migrated to sources using ASDoc 2 format through the `asc migrate asdoc2` command.

-_Places_: ASDoc comments can be applied to additional places, such as to type aliases and record types.
+_Places_: ASDoc comments can be applied to additional places, such as to type aliases and record fields.

 ## Meta-data